UPDATE: The celebration in Oconomowoc will take place at Fowler Lake. An earlier version of this story listed an incorrect park.

 The route begins at Roosevelt Park at South Main and Jefferson streets.
 The parade will then head north on Main Street, east onto Wisconsin Avenue and turn north at the roundabout to Fowler Lake Park.

-At 5:30 p.m., food will be sold at Roosevelt Park until the fireworks display over Fowler Lake begins at dusk.
+At 5:30 p.m., food will be sold at Fowler Park until the fireworks display over Fowler Lake begins at dusk.
 Arriving early is recommended as parking lots fill up quickly.

 Village of Oconomowoc Lake